 Yes, ground yourself, but not literally.
-For those whose stress levels spike up very high instantly, grounding is a fantastic technique to use to remind yourself that you are still a part of the present.
+For those whose stress levels spike instantly, grounding is a fantastic technique that can help you refocus on the present.
 Give this a try:

 - Name 5 random objects around you that you can see.